 - Member of the Ready Reserve or National Guard and scheduled to perform at least 12 periods of inactive training per year

-Those covered by SGLI retiring or separating from the military have an additional 120 days of free SGLI effective from the servicemember’s retirement or separation date.
+Those covered by SGLI who are retiring or separating from the military have an additional 120 days of free SGLI effective from their retirement or separation date.
 SGLI extensions are offered to those retiring or separating who are considered totally disabled at the time they leave military service.
 Such extensions can run as long as 24 months.
 After that, the retired or separated service member will need to find an alternative life insurance solution.

 The SGLI Online Enrollment System

 The SGLI Online Enrollment System (SOES) allows service members to view and customize their SGLI coverage.
-This applies to most SGLI policy holders including members of the Armed Forces and the National Oceanic and Atmospheric Administration.
+This applies to most SGLI policyholders, including members of the Armed Forces and the National Oceanic and Atmospheric Administration.

-Those who work in the Public Health Service must submit SGLI changes using Servicemembers’ Group Life Insurance Election and Certificate (SGLV 8286) and submitting the form to your unit’s personnel officer.
+Those who work in the Public Health Service must submit SGLI changes by submitting Servicemembers’ Group Life Insurance Election and Certificate (SGLV 8286) to your unit’s personnel officer.

 Those who use MilConnect are required to have or obtain a DS Login.
-To obtain one you must either have a Common Access Card or be one of the following:
+You must either have a common access card or be one of the following:

-- Current or previous service member (Active Duty, Guard, Reservist, Retiree, Veteran)
+- Current or previous service member (active duty, Guard, Reservist, retiree or veteran)

-- Spouse or former spouse who receives DoD benefits
+- Spouse or former spouse who receives Department of Defense benefits

 - Eligible family member over 18 years old receiving DoD benefits

-There are only a few instances where Servicemembers Group Life Insurance coverage would be forfeit.
-These include cases “when an insured member is found guilty” of any of the following:
+There are only a few instances where Servicemembers’ Group Life Insurance coverage would be forfeited.

-VA.gov adds that SGLI is not payable, “for death inflicted as a lawful punishment for crime or for military or naval offense” except in cases when such death is “inflicted by an enemy of the United States.”
+VA.gov adds that SGLI is not payable “for death inflicted as a lawful punishment for crime or for military or naval offense except when inflicted by an enemy of the United States.”

 SGLI Options: Traumatic Injury Protection Program (TSGLI)

-This type of coverage is for combat injuries, but not limited to them.
+This type of coverage is for combat injuries but is not limited to them.
 TSGLI also covers service members for injuries incurred on or off duty.

 SGLI Options: Family Servicemembers’ Group Life Insurance (FSGLI)